Matching Impatient and Heterogeneous Demand and Supply: Proposed matching policies

 We formally present the construction of the priority sets in Algorithm~\ref{alg:priority_sets}, and here we provide a more detailed explanation of the intuition of the algorithm.
 The order we traverse the trees in $E_0$ is determined by the following observation.
 In each tree, at least one of the tight nodes must be a ``leaf'' of the tree, i.e., it is connected to only one edge in $E_0$ (or, equivalently only one element of $\bld\mstar$ involving this node is positive).
-For an example, assume that $j$ is such a leaf node in $E_0$ with a tight constraint, i.e., $\sum_k \mstar_{jk} = \lambda_j$, and $\mstar_{jk'}>0$ for some $k'$, while $\mstar_{jk}=0$ for all other $k \ne k'$.
-Then, together this implies that $\mstar_{jk'}= \lambda_j$, i.e., there is only one edge, $(j,k')$, that uses up all of node $j$'s capacity.
-Our algorithm gives this edge highest priority, since greedily matching all available supply and demand along this edge will match $\min(\lambda_j,\mu_{k'}) = \lambda_j$ (since we must have had $\lambda_j\le \mu_{k'}$ for the initial value of $\mstar_{jk'}$ to be feasible), and this replicates the value of $\mstar_{jk'}= \lambda_j$.
-Then, removing this edge and reducing the capacities by $\mstar_{jk'}$ results in a smaller tree with the same properties as $E_0$, so we can repeat the process until we work through the whole tree.
-This is exactly what Algorithm \ref{alg:priority_sets} does, with the following adjustment to allow for a potentially fewer number of priority sets in the final construction: more than one leaf node with a tight constraint can be put in the same priority set in a given iteration as long as their associated edges are disjoint (i.e., they do not share any endpoints).
+For an example, assume that $j$ is such a leaf node in $E_0$ with a tight constraint, i.e., $\sum_k \mstar_{jk} = \lambda_j^D$, and $\mstar_{jk'}>0$ for some $k'$, while $\mstar_{jk}=0$ for all other $k \ne k'$.
+Then, together this implies that $\mstar_{jk'}= \lambda_j^D$, i.e., there is only one edge, $(j,k')$, that uses up all of node $j$'s capacity.
+Our algorithm gives this edge highest priority, since greedily matching all available supply and demand along this edge will match $\min(\lambda_j^D,\lambda^S_{k'}) = \lambda_j^D$ (since we must have had $\lambda_j^D\le \lambda^S_{k'}$ for the initial value of $\mstar_{jk'}$ to be feasible), and this replicates the value of $\mstar_{jk'}= \lambda_j^D$.
+Then, removing this edge and reducing the capacities by $\mstar_{jk'}$ results in a smaller tree with the same properties as $E_0$, so we can repeat the process until we work through the whole tree. \levi{We note that \cite{kerimov2021} establishes existence of a similar priority ordering (for a model with no reneging), without explicitly constructing the priority sets as we do in Algorithm~\ref{alg:priority_sets}.} \levi{Further, we make the} following adjustment to allow for a potentially fewer number of priority sets in the final construction: more than one leaf node with a tight constraint can be put in the same priority set in a given iteration as long as their associated edges are disjoint (i.e., they do not share any endpoints).

 Let $H+1$ denote the final value of the counter $h$ in Algorithm~\ref{alg:priority_sets}, so that $\calP_H(\bld{m}^\star)$ denotes the last priority set with edges $(j,k)$ such that $\mstar_{jk}>0$, and $\calP_{H+1}(\bld{m}^\star)$ denotes the final priority set with all edges $\mstar_{jk}=0$.